oprya/oprya.github.io/README.md

 # Daria Oprya Photography

-A photography website for Daria Oprya with tilt effect.
+A photography website for Daria Oprya.

 ## License